dpi-tta-lessons/portfolio/content.md

 <!-- TODO: show how to access from the repo you created -->

 <aside class="warning">
-  If you haven’t set up a Codespace before, start with these lessons first.
+  If you haven’t set up a Codespace before, start with these lessons first:
   <ul>
     <li>
       <!-- TODO: set link via slug -->